Order of War: Expansion

 Released on October 10, 2010, Order of War: Challenge was mostly a multi-player extension, only its specific tutorials worked in single-player mode.
 This additional content required continued access to special servers for continuous DRM validation and play.
 The expansion was moderately well reviewed with a Metacritic score around 70.
 Square Enix announced in September 2013 that it was shutting down the Challenge servers due to the low popularity of the game.
 After these servers were shut down, Challenge became unplayable (both in a legal and technical fashion) and was completely removed from Steam, including from the on-disk libraries of users that already had purchased licenses for it.
-While other games have been removed from Steam's distribution channel before, Challenge has the dubious distinction of being the first game to be removed not just from the Steam store, but also automatically wiped from the disks of its users, while most other games were merely delisted from the store.
+While other games have been removed from Steam's distribution channel before, Challenge has the dubious distinction of being the first game to be removed not just from the Steam store, but also automatically wiped from the disks I of its users, while most other games were merely delisted from the store.
 The fact that Challenge was removed from the Steam users' game libraries in addition to being unavailable to purchase has led to concerns about digital ownership and sometimes even Square Enix being criticized by its users for the practice.